apnadkarni/blt/man/BLT.rst

 **blt::vector**
   Creates a vector of floating point values.
-The vector's components can be manipulated in three ways: through a Tcl array variable, a Tcl command, or the C API.
+The vector's components can be manipulated in three ways: through a TCL array variable, a TCL command, or the C API.

 **blt::watch**
-  Arranges for Tcl procedures to be called before and/or after the execution of every Tcl command.
-This command may be used in the logging, profiling, or tracing of Tcl code.
+  Arranges for TCL procedures to be called before and/or after the execution of every TCL command.
+This command may be used in the logging, profiling, or tracing of TCL code.

 TK COMMANDS
 ------------